Learn / Guides / Customer journey mapping (CJM) guide

 3 voice of the customer tools for user feedback

-Voice of the customer (VoC) tools help you capture what your customers are really feeling and thinking about your business or product, in their own words.
+Voice of the customer (VoC) tools help you understand your customers' needs and capture what they're really feeling and thinking about your business or product, in their own words.
 Getting all of this together helps you get raw, authentic feedback about how they perceive you at every stage of the journey.

 Here are three customer feedback tools to help you understand your users:

-How it’s used: Heatmaps and Session Recordings show you what and how; Surveys and Incoming Feedback tools help you understand why.
+How it’s used: Heatmaps and Session Recordings show you what and how; Surveys and Feedback tools help you understand why.
 Place a survey or feedback widget on any page to ask customers what they think about their experience on your site, and give them the opportunity to share their unique perspective.
+With the Slackintegration, you and your team members are notified about new responses in real time.

 Pro tip: the way you ask a question determines what kind of answer you’ll get.
 Open-ended questions will give you more qualitative data (and can be answered in detail), while closed-ended questions (think ‘yes/no’ questions) can help you create charts based on quantitative data.